RichardLitt/acanthis/about.md

 permalink: /about/
 ---

-*Codex Mutabilis* is a journal for publishing short notes on mandator changes to species names according to the [International Code of Zoological Nomenclature](https://www.iczn.org/).
+*Codex Mutabilis* is a journal for publishing short notes on mandatory changes to species names according to the [International Code of Zoological Nomenclature](https://www.iczn.org/).

 ## Submission